 When putting together lesson plans for the upcoming school year, it can be tempting to dive into reading and math curriculum from day one.
 There’s always so much to get through, and time seems in short supply.
-But it’s worth making time for social-emotional activities early on.
-These can make a big difference for your students when they happen during the first weeks of school.

 50 First Day of School Activities for Elementary Students

-1. “Dicebreakers:” All you need to play this first day of school icebreaker is a few sets of dice and plenty of willing students!
-Students roll the dice to answer a variety of get-to-know-you questions.
+1. “Dicebreakers”: All you need to play this first day of school icebreaker is a few sets of dice and plenty of willing students!
+Students roll the dice to answer a variety of getting to know you questions.

 2. Autograph Scavenger Hunt: This activity encourages students to connect with as many peers as possible on the first day.
 Tell students to locate a different person for each box, if possible.